inmcm/xoodoo/README.md

 Hash:5c9a95363d79b2157cbdfff49dddaf1f20562dc64644f2d28211478537e6b29a
 ```
 ### Authenticated Encryption
 Xoodyak provides an Authenticated Encryption with Associated Data (AEAD) mode that requires a 128-bit key and 128-bit nonce to encrypt a message of arbitrary length.
 An optional number of associated data bytes may also be provided.
+A 128-bit authentication tag is also generated at encrypt time that can be used during decryption to verify the integrity of the resulting plaintext.
 ```go
 package main